 If you ever tried to learn something new, you most probably found too many articles to read, too many courses to take, classes, podcasts, videos, books, etc. You see lots of similarities within all the content, sometimes find a new perspective.
 And not to mention how many different paths you can choose, e.g. what programing language you need?
 What tool do you need to use?
 But what is relevant and needed and what is not that important?

-We have found out, that many of people who wanted to learn basics of data science spend too much time on actually finding the right material, 43% of them gives it up and those, you perceived in studying realize after, that what they learned is not what they need to land a good job.
+We have found out, that many people who wanted to learn the basics of data science spend too much time on actually finding the right material, 43% of them gives it up and those, you perceived in studying realize after, that what they learned is not what they need to land a good job.
 An example, you learn SQL and visualization in Tableau, and the employers need Python, R, and MS PowerBI.
 A natural response might be to learn the other combination.
 But how long can you really do that?

 However, if you could turn it around, start with the project, and then learn all the requirements, it would be not only faster but more importantly effective.